lfrei/kafka-training/rest-proxy.md

 💡 If you want to have a formatted output, install [jq JSON processor](https://stedolan.github.io/jq/) and append `... | jq` to the command.

 📝 Can you find your consumer using the Rest Proxy?
-Hint: Use this Url as entry point: http://localhost:8082/v3/clusters
+Hint: Use this Url as entry point: http://myVMsIP:8082/v3/clusters or http://localhost:8082/v3/clusters

 After you are finished, remove the consumer again: